israpps/FreeMcBoot-Installer/Files_structure/FreeMcBoot/BAEXEC-SYSTEM/README.md

 The American system update folder

-All American consoles and a lot more will use this folder to look for system updates
+All American and asian (exluding japan and china) consoles will use this folder to look for system updates